 So they lived in a cabin all alone in the woods, and the girl, despite her hunger, grew stronger.
 She would slip away from the cabin and lie among the hummocks of deep moss and intricate lichen and it was almost, as she slept and dreamed, almost like the mother she’d lost.
 And she listened to the birds and learned from them how much food there is to find in a forest.

 When she’d reached a certain span, her father brought out a dress a miner’s daughter had worn, a dress he’d folded and saved and carried all the way out to the woods, and he commanded the girl to put it on.
 Then he threw a great big pile of the wood she’d chopped on the fire and paced around and around the cabin floor reading aloud in a thunderous voice from the most boring part of the book of Leviticus and snapping a stockman’s whip he happened to have among his possessions for no reason.

 What would you do, if you were the girl?
 It’s not such a simple question.
 He was her father, you know.
 The only life she had ever known.
 But you’re right, in the end, she ran out the door.
 And do you know what else she did?
 She nailed the door shut from the outside and set fire to the cabin and watched it burn until she was sure her father was dead.

 She walked away for days and nights without end, and came to the tracks, and climbed aboard a train going west.
-She figured she’d ride to end of the line, where fierce Red Injuns patrolled the ramparts of the Sierra Nevada with Chinese guns and Japanese swords.
-They would let her cross the frontier, she knew, when they heard her sing in the language of birds.
+She figured she’d ride to end of the line, where natives patrolled the ramparts of the Sierra Nevada with good Chinese steel.
+The rumor she'd heard from the birds was that a refugee might be allowed to cross the frontier.

 In California they gambled with yarrow stalks and the prizes were the past and future.
 She wanted to live in a country where everything was strange.
 It would be like dunking her head in a bucket of cool, clean water.